 |Business Intelligence||Patch data for Patch Success.|

 Optionally stores associations between Catalog products and Configuration Manager packages and applications.

 A default repository is provided for each type of repository.
 You cannot delete a repository but you can change its details, clear its data or archive it.
 You can add further repositories for each type.

 Repositories are populated using Connectors which are executed either manually or on schedule, and data is then processed by applications.
 In some cases you can manually enter data.

 Providers can be used by applications to leverage external tools to perform specific operations.
 For example the reclaim provider enables software to be uninstalled, thereby extending the functionality of the platform to include uninstallation.

-Custom properties are generally associated with Explorer and can be used when setting coverage tags to target Instructions to particular devices.
-The custom properties must be defined by a custom properties administrator before they can be used to tag devices or used to set the coverage of Instructions.
+Device Tags must be defined by a Full Administrator before they can be used to tag devices or used to set the coverage of Instructions.